ItsMateo20/Cloud/SECURITY.md

 ---

-# List of Vulnerabilities
+# List of Vulnerabilities in this project

 ## CSRF Vulnerability

 ### What it means:

-Cross-Site Request Forgery (CSRF) is a serious security vulnerability where an attacker tricks a user's browser into making unwanted requests to a web application where the user is authenticated.
+[Cross-Site Request Forgery (CSRF)](https://wikipedia.org/wiki/Cross-site_request_forgery) is a serious security vulnerability where an attacker tricks a user's browser into making unwanted requests to a web application where the user is authenticated.
 This can lead to unintended actions being performed on behalf of the user without their consent.

 #### Potential Consequences:

-1. **Unauthorized Actions:** An attacker may force authenticated users to perform unintended actions, such as changing account settings, making financial transactions, or even performing actions with administrative privileges.
+1. **Unauthorized Actions:** An attacker may force authenticated users to perform unintended actions, such as changing account settings and password.

 2. **Data Manipulation:** CSRF attacks can lead to the manipulation of user data, potentially causing data loss or corruption.